top of page

 That group was especially uncompromising in their beliefs.
 All Quakers were (at least supposed to be) pacifists.
 But the Pennsylvania Quakers took matters a step further: They not only refused to fight, but they refused to participate in the new government in any form or fashion.
 They wouldn’t pay American taxes.
 They wouldn’t hold American offices.
 They wouldn’t use American money.

-Washington seems to have concluded that some of these Quakers secretly wanted the British to win.
-So, yes, he stifled at least one religious meeting.
-But if he thought that meeting was a front for spies, perhaps we should be amazed that he did nothing more than to undermine a meeting and take some horses.
+Surprising that he stopped a religious meeting?
+Perhaps.
+But if he thought the meeting was a front for spies, maybe we should be amazed that he did nothing more than undermine a meeting and take some horses.

 “The liberty enjoyed by the People of these States, of worshipping Almighty God agreable to their Consciences, is not only among the choicest of their Blessings, but also of their Rights—While men perform their social Duties faithfully, they do all that Society or the State can with propriety demand or expect; and remain responsible only to their Maker for the Religion or modes of faith which they may prefer or profess.”